 - excellent communication and interpersonal skills, to pass on findings and give advice on diagnosis to other staff as well as to give formal presentations to colleagues

 - the ability to organise and carry out research

-- active listening skills and a patient, supportive and emotionally robust approach to working with patients
+- active listening skills and a supportive and emotionally robust approach to working with patients

-The main employer of haematology staff in the UK is the National Health Service (NHS).
+The main employer of haematology staff in the UK is the NHS.
 As a trainee clinical scientist, you're usually employed by an NHS teaching hospital and are seconded to suitable training bases at local hospitals.
 Once qualified, you may be taken on by the hospital in which you trained (although there is no guarantee).